DataRecce/recce-documentation/docs/docs/recce-cloud/setup-gh-actions-ci.md

           ARTIFACT_URL: ${{ steps.recce-artifact-uploader.outputs.artifact-url }}
           NEXT_STEP_MESSAGE: |
             ## Next Steps
-            If you want to check more detail inforamtion about the recce result, please download the [artifact](${{ steps.recce-artifact-uploader.outputs.artifact-url }}) file and open it by [Recce](https://pypi.org/project/recce/) CLI.
+            If you want to check more detail information about the recce result, please download the [artifact](${{ steps.recce-artifact-uploader.outputs.artifact-url }}) file and open it by [Recce](https://pypi.org/project/recce/) CLI.

             ### How to check the recce result
             ```bash